ziggylineous/udacity-full-stack-dev/item_catalog/README.md

 # Item Catalog

+This proyect consists in an item browser.
+Each item has a category, so you can also browse given a category.

+The main features are:

+- item CRUD
+- user authorization and authentication.
+Some features are available only for logged in users
+- Item image uploading (saved in the servers filesystem)
+- An API endpoint to search items.
+This was implemented with a python's whoosh index (so you do not have to install anything)

 ## Setup
+1. Install sqlite3.
-1. Create a python 3 environment and install with pip:
+2. Create a python 3 environment and install with pip:
     - flask
     - flask-sqlalchemy (simplifies queries, creates a scoped_session)
     - flask-wtf (form validation)